 Healthcare For All

 3 million Californians don’t have any health insurance and 12 million are underinsured.
 That is morally unacceptable.
 We need a universal single-payer system that guarantees healthcare as a right.
 The Healthy California Act, or SB 562, would do exactly that.
 This bill passed the State Senate last year and has since been frozen in the State Assembly.
-We need to immediately pass this landmark legislation so that all Californians can get the healthcare they need, regardless of their economic status.
+We need to immediately pass this landmark legislation—or its equivilant—so that all Californians can get the healthcare they need, regardless of their economic status.

 Protecting Our Climate & Environment